SupremeAcquaintance/Lost-Found/README.md

 # Lost-Found System
 ![image](https://github.com/user-attachments/assets/87486a1b-79ec-4ce0-9071-d0950628b291)
 Lost & Found is a comprehensive web platform that connects people who have lost items with those who have found them.
 Its purpose is to provide a centralized system for reporting, searching, and reclaiming lost belongings.
-The system serves everyday users (students, commuters, travelers, etc.) who may misplace items and the staff or volunteers (admins and custodians) who manage found items.
-The architecture follows a classic web application model: a React-based frontend communicates with a backend server (e.g., Node.js/Express) and a database (e.g., MongoDB).
-Key features include user authentication, item reporting, automated matching, chat between users, and administrative management of claims and users.
+The system serves everyday users (students, commuters, travelers, etc.) who may misplace items and the staff, security or appointed authority (admins) who manage found items.
+The architecture follows a classic web application model: a React-based frontend communicates with a backend server (Node.js/Express, Python/Flask) and a database (Microsoft SQL).
+Key features include user authentication, item reporting, automated matching, chat between users, and administrative management of items, claims and users.

 # High-Level Architecture
-The application is divided into a frontend (React) and a backend (Node/Express) with a database (MongoDB).
-The frontend uses React Router for navigation and Context API for global state (such as authentication and notifications).
-The backend exposes RESTful APIs for all operations: user auth, item reports, claims, matches, chats, etc. Data flows as follows:
+The application is divided into a frontend (React) and a backend (Node/Express, Python/Flask) with a Microsoft SQL Relational database.
+The frontend uses React Router for navigation and Context API for global state (such as authentication).
+The backend exposes RESTful APIs for all operations: user auth, item reports, claims, matches, chats, etc.
+# Data flows as follows:
 Authentication: Users log in or register via the frontend, which calls the backend /login or /register endpoints.
-On success, a JWT or session token is stored in AuthContext and local storage.
+On success, a session token is stored in AuthContext and local storage.
 This token is attached to all future API calls.

 # Item Reporting & Matching:
 Users report lost or found items by filling out a form.
 The frontend POSTs this data to the server (via an API call).
-The backend stores the item in MongoDB and may run a matching algorithm to find potential counterpart reports, notifying relevant users.
+The Node backend calls the Python Flask service for embedding generations, then stores the item plus the embeddings in the SQL database and runs a matching algorithm using cosine similarity (semantic matching) to find potential counterpart reports, notifying relevant users.

 # Chat & Notifications:
 When there is a potential match or claim, the system notifies users.
 A real-time chat component (using WebSockets or polling) allows the finder and claimant to communicate.
 Notifications (toasts or in-app alerts) inform users of new messages, matches, or admin updates.

 # Administration:
-Admin users have access to management pages (Claim Management, Item Management, User Management).
+Admin users have access to management pages (Claim Management, Item Management, User Management, Review Management).
 The frontend fetches data (like all claims or users) from the backend, and actions (approve/reject claim, deactivate user, etc.) are sent via API calls.

 # Data Flow Example:
-A typical flow — A user logs in, goes to the Report page, fills out a form for a found item, and submits.
-The frontend API call /api/items stores the item.
-The backend may compare this new item to existing lost items and generate a match.
-If a match is detected, the frontend receives a notification via the notifications system.
-The user can then go to the Match component to see details and possibly start a chat with the person who reported the matching lost item.
+Typical flow —> A user logs in, goes to the Report page, fills out a form for a found item, and submits.
+The frontend POSTs this data to the server (via an API call).
+The Node backend calls the Python Flask service for embedding generations, then stores the item plus the embeddings in the SQL database and runs a matching algorithm using cosine similarity (semantic matching) to find potential counterpart reports, notifying relevant users.
+The user can then go to the Match component to see details and possibly start a chat with the person who reported the matching lost item or claim the item directly from there.

 ![SECOND matches](https://github.com/user-attachments/assets/88402e92-ed83-40a0-ac40-f3774862b96e)